itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 Where :math:`I` is an identity matrix.

 But usualy we need to save more values in the memory.
-For different pattern we must make exacly the same procedure as before and than just add the generated weight matrix to the old one.
+For different pattern we have to make exacly the same procedure as before and than just add the generated weight matrix to the old one.

 .. math::